 - Increased productivity

 I can honestly say that I've experienced all of those nootropic benefits from kratom.
 It just makes me feel more energetic and words seem to flow much easier.
-And kratom can also have a number of non-nootropic benefits including pain relief, immune system boosting, and more.
+And kratom can also have a number of non-nootropic benefits including things like pain relief, immune system support, and more.

 3. Mucuna Pruriens

 Like kratom, this is another plant that has been used medicinally all over the world for centuries.
-Mucuna pruriens, or mucuna for short, is a natural source of L-dopa (levodopa).
+Mucuna pruriens – or simply mucuna for short – is a natural source of L-dopa (levodopa).
 This is an amino acid that the body uses to make the neurotransmitter dopamine.

 - Increased attention